 There is special interest for understanding of rules governing the general development of SCs and approaches to the forecast of the branches of decrease in a study of the phases of minimums for SCs which duration exceeds 11.25 years (135 months).
-By phase of the minimum here is understood the interval of the time, when the smoothed values of the relative numbers of sunspots remain within the limits $W^ \leq 30$.
-The phase of the minimum we carry to completed SC.
-In this work we will distinguish the temporary sections of the phase of the minimum for the beginning of cycle to the point $W^=30$ - the phase of minimum for the increasing branch, and the subsequent phase of the minimum after the maximum of cycle - the phase of minimum for the descending branch.
+By phase of the minimum here is understood the interval of the time, when the smoothed values of the relative numbers of sunspots remain within the limits $W^ \le 30$ .
+The phase of the minimum is, thus, general for current and subsequent SCs; however, the point of the minimum we carry to completed SC.
+In this work we will distinguish the temporary sections of the phase of the minimum from the beginning of cycle to the point $W^ = 30$ - the phase of minimum for the increasing branch, and the subsequent phase of the minimum after the maximum of cycle the phase of minimum for the descending branch.

-The study of the development of last two SCs, of transitional SC 23 and SC 24 - first cycle second epoch the lowered by SA [Ishkov 2005, 2017] - showed the imperative need of investigating the regularities such SCs for the approach to the forecast of their evolution and creation of the more precise, real models of SA cycles.
+The study of the development of last two SCs, of transitional SC 23 and SC 24 - first cycle second epoch the lowered by SA [ $Ishkov\ 2005$ , 2017] - showed the imperative need of investigating the regularities such SCs for the approach to the forecast of their evolution and creation of the more precise, real models of SA cycles.
 In the table 1 are given the main evolutionary characteristics of long-duration solar cycles among that SCs with the tightened phases of the minimums of the descending branch.
 SCs of the increased SA epochs are marked in cursive.
 Main SCs of transition periods are marked in bold type.
-This is all the more relevant because we live in a period of deep minimum of the current solar cycle 24 (W = 4.0 in November 2018).
+This is all the more relevant because we live in a period of deep minimum of the current solar cycle 24 ( $W^ = 4.0$ in November 2018).
 It should be noted that in terms of duration, all reliable solar cycles are clearly divided into two classes.